boschtrini/Best-Backpacks-Scrape/README.md

 # Best-Backpacks-Scrape

+This project was part of the seminar "Web & Society: A Computational Social Science Perspective", part of my masters in Social and Economics Data Science.

+Here I scraped a website of my own interest (www.outdoorgearlab.com), apply NLP preprocessing and an analysis method, I chose to apply cosine similarity to compare the different backpacks and contrast the result with the overall score that the website gives them.

-Scrape of article review on best laptop-backpacks in 2022 done by https://www.outdoorgearlab.com/
+The scraped articles reviews of best laptop-backpacks in 2022 can be found in https://www.outdoorgearlab.com/topics/travel/best-laptop-backpack

+In this repository you will find:

-Code and analysis in Python
+- Code and analysis in Python

-Final dataset stored as excel file (backpack.xlsx)
+- Final dataset stored as excel file (backpack.xlsx)
+- Wordclouds done for each backpack

+Have fun,
+Trinidad